 The course is generally needs and problem oriented.
 The program for each student can, within limits, be tailor-made in terms of their disciplinary and workforce backgrounds, and their interests.
-It is a conjoint undertaking by the Schools of Community Medicine and Medical Education within the Faculty of Medicine, and the School of Health Administration within the Faculty of Professional Studies.
+It is a conjoint undertaking by the Schools of Community Medicine and Medical Education within the Faculty of Medicine, and the School of Health Services Management within the Faculty of Professional Studies.
 Elective subjects may also be taken in other relevant schools within the University.
 The provision of independent studies within the three Schools also allows for the provision of highly specific subjects or small projects, given the appropriate teaching or supervisory resources.
 Some areas of knowledge, skills, theoretical and conceptual bases are, however, considered necessary as a foundation for public health planning, program implementation and operation, and evaluation.
 These are nominated for all students unless previous formal education at an acceptable level can be demonstrated.

-The course may be taken either full-time (3 academic sessions, 2 of which must be spent in formal course work within the University), or part-time (a minimum of 4 academic sessions of formal work, although the normal expectation would be 5-6 sessions).
+The course may be taken either full-time (3 academic sessions, 2 of which must be spent in formal course work within the University), or part-time (a minimum of 5 academic sessions).